PrincetonCS-UCA/codepost-powertools/README.rst

      The `codepost_powertools` package on the command line.

-Please see |CLI docs| for more information.
+Please see the CLI documentation for more information.

 Script Usage
 ^^^^^^^^^^^^